-While a trip to the Louvre might not be in your summer schedule, Artstor is the next best thing.
+While a trip to the Louvre might not be in your summer schedule (or anyone else's for that matter), Artstor is the next best thing.

 This digital library hosts thousands of images of artworks and photographs, from Da Vinci to Damien Hirst, and promises to offer “the most extensive image resource for educational and scholarly use.”
 Virtually stroll through galleries such as the Baltimore Museum of Art or the Metropolitan Museum of Art, or meander through curated collections of work by artists like Andy Warhol.

-The website also features blog pieces to help keep you up to date with everything happening in the art world.
+The website also features blog posts to help keep you up to date with everything happening in the art world.
 It’s never been so easy to brush up on art history!

 Academia.Edu is an always-changing, always-fascinating collection of scholarship!